AshleyF/FScheme/Docs/intro.md

 ## Parser

 The near-equivalence between syntax and semantics in Scheme makes the parser trivial.
 There’s almost a 1:1 correspondence between tokens and expressions.
-One exception is the `Open`/`Close` tokens denote Expression lists:
+One exception is that the `Open`/`Close` tokens denote Expression lists:

 ``` fsharp
 type Expression =